My Data Diary

 Ordinal regression is a type of regression analysis used when the dependent variable is ordinal, meaning the categories have a natural order, but the intervals between them are not necessarily equal.
-The ordering may be subject to heterogeneity, meaning that different factors or groups may influence how the distances between categories vary, and this can be modeled explicitly using ordinal regression techniques.
 The goal is to predict the ordinal outcomes while considering both the order and the unequal spacing between categories.

 Why it is different from Classical Regression.
 Classification treats all categories as independent and does not consider the natural order in ordinal data.
 For example, "poor" and "excellent" would be treated as equally different from "fair," which ignores the ordinal structure.